A Generalized Matching Reconfiguration Problem

 We achieve this goal in two steps.
 In the first step (Theorem \ref{th:app}) we show that the weight of the transformed matching never goes below $w(\cM)-W$, and in the second step (Theorem \ref{th:main}) we show that the weight never goes below $\max\{w(\cM)-W,(1-\e)w(\cM)\}$.

-Though the proof of Theorem~\ref{th:main} is technically involved, the idea behind it is simple enough, and we believe it is instructive to give a high-level overview of it, before getting into the actual technical details of the proof.
+Though the proof of Theorem~\ref{th:app} is technically involved, the idea behind it is quite intuitive, and we believe it is instructive to give a high-level overview before getting into the technical details of the proof.
 The first observation is that $\cM \cup \cM'$ is a relatively easy-to-analyze graph.
-Specifically, it is a union of vertex-disjoint union of $\cM-\cM'$ alternating\footnote{A path in $G$ is $\cM-\cM'$ alternating if it consists of an edge in $\cM$ followed by an edge in $\cM'$ and so on, or vice versa.} simple paths and cycles, except for some possible isolated vertices, which do not affect the gradual transformation in question.
-As $w(\cM')$ is assumed to be greater than $w(\cM)$, we can then find an ``improving path'' $\Pi$ in $\cM \cup \cM'$, in the sense that the total weight of the edges in $\cM' \cap \Pi$ is greater than the total weight of the edges in $\cM \cap \Pi$.
-We then show that it is easy to find a ``minimum vertex'' on $\Pi$ with the following property.
-We can walk in one direction from that minimum vertex in a cyclic order (even if $\Pi$ is not a cycle) along $\Pi$, deleting the edges of $\cM$ along $\Pi$ and adding the edges of $\cM'$ along $\Pi$ essentially one-by-one\footnote{This process of deleting the edges of $\cM$ along $\Pi$ and adding the edges of $\cM'$ along $\Pi$ essentially one-by-one will be explained in detail in the proof.}.
+Specifically, it is a union of vertex-disjoint {\em $\cM-\cM'$ alternating} simple paths and cycles, except for isolated vertices that we may ignore; a path in $G$ is called {\em $\cM-\cM'$ alternating} if it consists of an edge in $\cM$ followed by an edge in $\cM'$ and so on, or vice versa.
+As $w(\cM')$ is assumed to be greater than $w(\cM)$, we can then efficiently find an ``improving path'' $\Pi$ in $\cM \cup \cM'$, in the sense that the total weight of the edges in $\cM' \cap \Pi$ is greater than the total weight of the edges in $\cM \cap \Pi$.
+We then show that one can efficiently find a ``minimum vertex'' on $\Pi$ with the following property.
+We can walk in one direction from that minimum vertex in a cyclic order (even if $\Pi$ is not a cycle) along $\Pi$, deleting the edges of $\cM$ along $\Pi$ and adding the edges of $\cM'$ along $\Pi$ essentially ``one-by-one'' (the formal details appear below).